Baildon: Governance

 indicates seat up for re-election.

 Economy

 Baildon has a modest town centre with most everyday amenities including independent traders, estate agents and family law solicitors.

 There is a Co-op supermarket and a small Tesco on the outskirts.

-The centre is home to many independent shops including Pickles Delicatessen, Westgate General Stores, Seasons Home, Finesse Gifts and Baildon Interiors.
+The centre is home to many independent shops including Westgate General Stores, Seasons Home, Finesse Gifts and Baildon Interiors.

 There are also several independently owned hair dressers and beauty salons and a variety of restaurants and take-aways.

 There are some eight public houses and bars in Baildon.